Counting statistics of photon emissions detected in non-Markovian environment

+The crossover behavior (of suffering a dynamical phase transition) is a consequence of the interplay between the two channels of driving, i.e., $|g\ra \Leftrightarrow |e_1\ra$ and $|g\ra \Leftrightarrow |e_2\ra$, and that only on $|e_1\ra$ the photon emission is allowed while on $|e_2\ra$ it is forbidden.
+Similar statistics behavior of dynamical trajectories was found also in the transport through a parallel double-dot system with Coulomb blockade \cite{Li11} where the interplay of the Coulomb blockade and quantum interference induces two effective transport channels, one is slow and another fast.

-Again, in Fig.\ 3, we plot the results from two sets of trajectories with different photon-detection time intervals, i.e., $x=20$ and $0.2$.
+Again, in Figure.\ 3, we plot the results from two sets of trajectories with different photon-detection time intervals, i.e., $x=20$ and $0.2$.
 We find that the crossover behavior for the $x=0.2$ trajectories is more striking.
-In the inactive ($s>0$) regime, the characteristic function $\lambda(s)$ is more flat and the flux $I(s)$ of the emitted photons vanishes more rapidly, meanwhile the $Q(s)$ peak is much higher and shifts toward larger conjugate field $s$ (more inactive subensemble trajectories). \\ \\ {\it Summary and Discussion}.--- We have presented a counting statistics study at the level of large-deviation analysis, for atomic spontaneous emissions continuously detected in a non-Markovian environment with finite-bandwidth ($\Lambda$).
+In the inactive ($s>0$) regime, the characteristic function $\lambda(s)$ is more flat and the flux $I(s)$ of the emitted photons vanishes more rapidly, meanwhile the $Q(s)$ peak is much higher and shifts towards larger conjugate field $s$ (more inactive subensemble trajectories). {\it We stress that this $\tau$-dependent feature is unique only for continuous detection of photons in a non-Markovian environment, which does not happen for detection in Markovian environment. } \\ \\ { \bf Discussion} \\ We have presented a counting statistics study at the level of large-deviation analysis, for atomic spontaneous emissions continuously detected in a non-Markovian environment with finite-bandwidth ($\Lambda$).
 We showed that the statistics behaviors can be strongly influenced by the response time ($\tau$) of the detector, via the elegant scaling variable $x=\Lambda \tau$.
 The feature that the trajectories of the spontaneous emissions depend on how often we perform the detections definitely excludes the idea of regarding the spontaneous emissions as detection-free {\it objective} events.
 This is because the detection interval $\tau$ is small enough compared to the average time between the successive spontaneous emissions, thus there are no photons missed in the counting collection.
 If the spontaneous emissions were {\it objective}, the statistical properties must be independent of $\tau$.
 Via the scaling variable ($x=\Lambda \tau$) analysis, we also showed that it is impossible to demonstrate in Markovian environment the effect of the detection time $\tau$ on the counting statistics.